shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

    Save the resource id of the subnet for use in the parameters files below as follows:

-   1. imageManagement - 'privateEndpointSubnetResourceId'
+   1. imageManagement - `privateEndpointSubnetResourceId`
-   2. imageBuild = 'privateEndpointSubnetResourceId'
+   2. imageBuild = `privateEndpointSubnetResourceId`
-   3. hostpools = 'managementAndStoragePrivateEndpointSubnetResourceId'
+   3. hostpools = `managementAndStoragePrivateEndpointSubnetResourceId`

 While utilizing private endpoints is optional, it must be deployed in order to follow Zero Trust principles.
 Both the image management and AVD deployments can use private endpoints for the following: